Revisiting Beamforming Design for Stable Millimeter-Wave Communications Under Blockages: System Model

-Here, the path gain vector is defined as $\mathbf{g}\triangleq \in\mathbb{C}^{L}$.
-The channel response vector in \eqref{eq:channel_training} can be estimated by the training pilots in the beam sweeping precess, based on compressed sensing methods~\cite{overview_heath,channel_estimation_rodriguez,channel_estimation_andrei}.
-To focus on the effect of channel fluctuations, this paper assumes that channel estimation in the training phase is ideal without estimation errors.
-Accordingly, the analog beamforming is determined based on the perfect \ac{CSI} including \ac{AoD} vector $\boldsymbol{\theta}$ and the path gain vector $\mathbf{g}$.
+Let the path gain vector be denoted by $\mathbf{g}\triangleq \in\mathbb{C}^{L}$.
+By exploiting the inherent angular sparsity in \ac{mmWave} bands, the channel vector in \eqref{eq:channel_training} can be efficiently estimated using \ac{CS} techniques with training pilots during the beam sweeping process~\cite{overview_heath,channel_estimation_rodriguez,channel_estimation_andrei}.
+Since the \ac{CS}-based approaches can achieve highly accurate channel estimation typically yielding a \ac{NMSE} of around –20 dB and the main focus of this paper is to establish a theoretical foundation for multi-beam design, we assume that channel estimation in the training phase is ideal without estimation errors, following prior studies~\cite{blockage_iimori,blockage_uchimura,blockagewcnc_uchimura,blockagehybrid_uchimura}.